 Adorn your body in the garments that make you feel like the goddess you are!
 Garments are 100% rayon batiked and silk-screened in Bali.
 Easy to care for and washable in cold water.
 Perfect for casual or dressy occasions and great for travel!
 Also part of the Goddess Garb line are necklaces, bags made of African textiles, and scarves.

 Theresa Laferriere of Laughing Hare Hot Glass creates stained glass and fused stained glass mosaics.
 "In 1994 an old friend of mine was killed in a boating accident in Alaska.
 Because I could not attend her funeral, I decided to go down to the Rio Grande River and say goodbye to her there.
 That was the day I found the glass dump.
 Piles and piles of glass left over from garbage discarded many years ago.
 I knew instantly that I was supposed to do something with this glass.
 I spent that day building glass sculpture at the dump, and I came back the next day and did the same thing.
 Needless to say I brought some glass home and began the process of glass and me.
 Ten years later I've come to a whole new place with glass.
 Melting glass, cutting glass and creating mosaics and kaleidescopes is what it is all about now.
 No doubt this will change too over time.
-I continue to pursue creativity as a reason for living."
+I continue to pursue creativity as a reason for living.
+See glass, enjoy light!"

 ¡Globalquerque!
 Community Booth